 Under the proposed changes, the AMT rate increases to 20.5% (from 15%) so that taxpayers subject to AMT pay more taxes.
-In addition, the exemption amount increases to $173,000 (from $40,000) so that middle-income taxpayers are no longer subject to the tax.
+In addition, the basic exemption amount available to individuals and certain trusts increases to $173,000 (from $40,000) so less middle-income taxpayers will be subject to the tax.
 The new exemption amount is based on the start of the fourth federal tax bracket in the 2024 tax year.

 The proposed AMT rules also broaden the scope of the AMT to:

-- reduce certain deductions to 50% deductible (from 100%) (e.g., interest or carrying charges to earn property income, certain employment expenses, non-capital loss carryovers)
+- reduce certain deductions to 50% deductible (from 100%) (e.g., interest or carrying charges to earn property income, certain employment expenses, non-capital loss carryovers); and

 The information contained herein is general in nature and is based on proposals that are subject to change.
 It is not, and should not be construed as, accounting, legal or tax advice or an opinion provided by Grant Thornton LLP to the reader.
 This material may not be applicable to, or suitable for, specific circumstances or needs and may require consideration of other factors not described herein.